fathzer/localization-ws/README.md

 # Translation bundle web service

 # TODO
-Explain what it does ... and why in a decent Swagger documentation
+* Explain what it does ... and why in a decent Swagger documentation

-Fix cors headers
+* Fix cors headers
+* Fix error 500 when url is wrong or refers to a missing resource

 # How to run it
 To run the example, cd to the directory that contains this file then type the following in the command line: